 When a user-defined symbolic stream is closed, the associated physical stream is closed and the association forgotten.
-Note that it is not enough to close the physical stream alone because the association of symbolic an physical stream remains (even though the physical stream is closed) until the symbolic stream is closed as well.
-A system-defined symbolic stream will be redirected to its default when the associated physical stream is closed.
+Note that it is not enough to close the stream only via a handle, because the association of symbolic an physical stream remains (even though the physical stream is closed) until the stream alias is closed as well.
+A system-defined stream alias however will be automatically redirected back to its default when the associated physical stream is closed.

-The physical stream associated with a symbolic stream name can be queried using get_stream/2.
+An anonymous stream handle associated with a symbolic stream name can be obtained using get_stream/2 or get_stream_info/3.